 The skills and knowledge you will gain on this programme also equip you for employment in the non-science sector, including teaching, marketing, accountancy, and policy research.

 Applications and admissions for Chinese nationals will be through the usual Chinese national university admission process.

 International applicants (non-Chinese passport holders)

 These are the requirements that students must have (or be predicted to attain) to be considered for entry.
 Each year there is a specific number of places available and where the number of applicants exceeds the number of places then a selection process based on academic achievement, personal statement and references will be used.
-Having the minimum entry requirement does not guarantee a place on the programme.
+Meeting the entry requirement does not guarantee a place on the programme.

 A levels: ABB, in one sitting, to include Biology and Chemistry at B. Mathematics or Physics is recommended.
 GCSEs: Mathematics at B or 6 and English at C or 4.

-IB: Overall score of 32 points, including HL Biology and Chemistry, one at grade 5 and one at grade 6.
-Mathematics and/or Physics are recommended.
-SL: English at grade 5 and Mathematics at grade 4.
-From 2021, only the Mathematics: Analysis and approaches pathway will be accepted where Mathematics is required.
+IB: 32 points with 655 at HL to include Biology and Chemistry, one at 5 and one at 6.
+Mathematics or Physics is recommended.
+SL: English at 5 and Mathematics at 4.
+From 2021, both the Mathematics Analysis & approaches and Applications & interpretation pathways will be accepted.

 Regardless of your nationality or country of residence, you must demonstrate a level of English language competency at a level that will enable you to succeed in your studies.